chaosphere2112/TextCommands/README.md

 So, enjoy a free pass to become more productive in your text editing.
 If you think of something to add, feel free to either do a pull request or file a bug report.

+Command list:

+`Character Value`: Presents an alert that contains the value of each character selected.

+`Line Length`: Breaks a selection into multiple lines based on a maximum character length (breaks only on spaces)

+`Snake To CamelCase`: Converts "method\_names\_like_this" to "methodNamesLikeThis"

+`Underscore To Spaces`: Converts "names\_like\_this" to "names like this"

+`Integer Sequence`: Converts a series of selections to a numeric sequence from 0-N, where N is the number of selections.

+`Decimal To Hex`: Converts each selected number from decimal to hexadecimal.

+`Hex To Decimal`: Converts each selected number from hexadecimal to decimal.

+`Increment Selection`: Raises the value of each selected number by 1

+`Decrement Selection`: Lowers the value of each selected number by 1

+`Selection Length`: Presents a dialog informing you of the length of each selection you have.

+`Sort Text`: Sorts text

+`Number of Selections`: Presents a dialog informing you of the number of selections you have.

+`Go To Character`: Jumps to a specified character number, moving it into view.

     Copyright © 2013 Samuel B. Fries

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software